 A graduate of The Juilliard School (B.M., M.M., and D.M.A. in Piano Performance) and recipient of its “Outstanding Pianist Award”, Dr. Hsiao worked closely with Yoheved Kaplinsky, Jerome Lowenthal, Emilio del Rosario, and Itzhak Perlman.
 A winner of multiple prizes and awards, she was the gold medalist at the 1995 Taiwan National Piano Competition, Juilliard’s Gina Bachauer Piano Competition, Steinway's Solo Piano and Concerto Competitions, Southeastern University’s “Outstanding Scholarship” Award, and the “Rising Star Award,” granted by the Minister of Culture in Taiwan.

-Dr. Hsiao is Assistant Professor of Piano and Coordinator of Keyboard Area at West Virginia University and a member of the piano faculty at Carnegie Mellon University’s Preparatory Division.
+Dr. Hsiao is Assistant Professor of Piano and Keyboard Area Coordinator at West Virginia University and a member of the piano faculty at Carnegie Mellon University’s Preparatory Division.
 Previously, she was on the piano faculty at Juilliard’s Pre-College Division, Assistant Professor of Piano at Southeastern University, and Executive Director of Geneva Conservatory of Music of New York.
 She has taught at the Aspen Music Festival, U.S.-China Piano Festival, and Viana do Castelo International Music Festival in Portugal.
 Since 2018, Dr. Hsiao is the Director of West Virginia International Piano Competition and Festival and Regional Director of Elite International Music Competition.